close

 • Speak to care recipients and encourage them to consider developing an advance care plan/advance care directive that includes information on where the person would like to die.

-• Encourage care recipients to have regular conversations with their family, friends, carers, and aged care staff about wishes for end-of-life care.
+• Encourage care recipients to have regular conversations with their family, friends, carers, and aged care staff about their wishes for end-of-life care.

 • Be aware of each person's place of death preference or where you may find this information when needed.